Fermions with Electric Dipole Moment in curved spacetime: Introduction

 Moreover, extensive investigations have explored the correlation between scalar fields and Coulomb--type potentials within spacetimes characterized by screw dislocations \cite{43}.
 Additionally, significant attention has been devoted to analyzing the non--relativistic quantum dynamics of particles harmonically interacting with conical singularities connected to cosmic strings, and global monopoles \cite{44}.

-In this sense, this work provides a comprehensive study of spin--1/2 particles with an EDM in a curved spacetime caused by a spiral dislocation.
-We begin by reviewing the mathematical formulation of the Dirac spinor in quantum field theory, establishing the necessary foundation for our investigation.
-By deriving the action governing the interaction between the spinor field, the curved background, and an external electric field, we establish a framework to analyze the dynamics of the system.
-Solving the resulting wave equation yields coupled equations for the radial components of the Dirac spinor, resulting in a modified energy spectrum due to the presence of the EDM.
-To validate our findings, we focus on the following applications: the geometric phase the thermodynamic properties of the system.
+In Ref. \cite{silenko2007equivalence}, the authors reanalyzed the results of spin experiments with Hg atoms and established the first experimental bound on their anomalous gravitomagnetic moment.
+They suggested extending some experiments with spinning particles to test for the absence of the anomalous gravitomagnetic moment and to observe related gravitational effects.

+Electrodynamics in noninertial frames is studied in \cite{obukhov2021electrodynamics}.
+Additionally, \cite{obukhov2016manifestations2} demonstrated that the inertia due to the Earth's rotation and gravitational fields affects the motion of elementary particles and their spin dynamics.
+This theme continues in \cite{obukhov2017general}, which investigated both classical and quantum mechanical theories of spinning particles with electric and magnetic dipole moments moving in arbitrary electromagnetic, inertial, and gravitational fields.

+General relativity effects in precision spin experimental tests of fundamental symmetries were explored in \cite{vergeles2023general}.
+The influence of the Earth's rotation and gravity on particle motion and spin evolution was examined further in \cite{obukhov2016manifestations1}.
+Lastly, \cite{nikolaev2020maxwell} presented solutions to the Maxwell equations for electrostatic systems with manifestly vanishing electric currents in curved spacetime for stationary metrics, revealing a non--vanishing magnetic field of purely geometric origin.

+In this work, we consider the Dirac equation in a spiral spacetime with a topological defect.
+First, we determine the tetrads and their inverse, spin connection, spinorial connection, and the generalized Dirac metric.
+We then write the Dirac equation in the presence of the topological effect and examine the behavior of a fermion with an electric dipole moment interacting with an external electric field.
+By solving the Dirac equation, we determine the eigenvalues and components of the wave function, investigating the effects of the spiral dislocation parameters.
+Next, we consider a system including \( N \) identical such particles, determine the grand canonical ensemble, and obtain the grand potential of the system, including particle number, internal energy, entropy, and heat capacity.
+Finally, using the obtained internal energy, permittivity, and susceptibility of the system, we investigate the effect of the deflection on these parameters.